ExperienceIsKey/Uplift-Modeling/Uplift_Modeling.md

 ## Hints and tips

 * There is NO data cleaning or outlier analysis necessary for this dataset.

-Of course, it is always good practice to at least do a "describe()" on the data to verify this for yourself.
-* I would like you to use the [LogisticRegression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) module from scikit learn.
-The purpose of this assignment is to understand the concepts and principles about uplift modeling - it is not meant to be an exercise is choosing a "best" classifier.
-The LogisticRegression model performs well for this data, and runs reasonably quickly.
-You should not need to change any of the defaults and you don't need to spend time tuning this model.
-That is not the purpose of this homework.
+* I used the [LogisticRegression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) module from scikit learn.

 * The code needed to to train and evaluate a logistic regression model is shown in the class activity on April 24th.
 This includes feature scaling as well.
-Note that it is best practice to use the same scaling for all of your models / predictions!
-THIS IS VERY IMPORTANT - if you have any questions, please ask!

-## Question #1
+*Note:* It is best practice to use the same scaling for all of your models / predictions

 In any randomized experiment, it is good practice to ensure that the features are independent of the assignment to treatment or control.
 One way to do this is to build a model using the treatment indicator as the response variable, and then measure the predictive power of this model.
 If there is no predictive power (i.e. the model predicts no better/worse than a random prediction) then this is strong evidence that features are independent of assignment.